jorbDehmel/theory-of-computation/README.md

 Computation", second edition by Michael Sipser (copyright 2006 Thomson Course Technology).

+# Building documents

+To check your system for compatibility: `make check`.

+To build all documents: `make all`.

 # License

 The contents of this repo are licensed under the MIT software